 Building the system image (system.img)¶

-Likelier than not, you will run into one or more errors along the way when building the system image.
-A number of possible errors are documented in the Halium guide.
+It’s likely that you will run into one or more errors when building the system image.
+A number of possible errors and known solutions are documented in the Halium guide.
 If yours is not listed, seek community help.